apache/tvm-rfcs/rfcs/0006-AMP_pass.md

 - What parts of the design do you expect to resolve through the RFC process before this gets merged?

-We still need to make sure that the current design and knobs exposed provide extensibility to every hardware platform out there.
+Feedback on the user interface in the pass will be appreciated.
+The creation of default conversion methods for operators is another topic discussion.

 - What parts of the design do you expect to resolve through the implementation of this feature before stabilization?

-Probably a lot of edge cases of operations within TVM.
+There are likely many misc.
+TVM changes that must be made in order to better support FP16 execution as discussed above.
+We will deal with these issues as we encounter them, though believe that in general these are issues not specific to the pass in general but rather FP16 support throughout all of TVM.

 - What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?

 Making accumulation datatypes a standard idea for all operations within TVM.
+Furthermore, having good coverage for the conversion of existing mixed precision models.

 # Future possibilities
 [future-possibilities]: #future-possibilities

 Really this can be used for any floating point datatype.
 A custom FP24 for FPGA?
 BFloat16?
-Some other weird floating point type?
-We have an easy way to convert toward utilizing these weird floating point types with FP32 when appropriate under this framework.
+Some other weird dtype?
+We have an easy way to convert models toward utilizing exotic types with FP32 when appropriate under this framework.